calebareeveso/calebareeveso.com/README.md

 ## Introduction

-I'm Caleb, a college student from the UK with a passion for software engineering.
-I'm constantly learning and exploring the world of code, and I hope to one day create innovative solutions that make a real difference in people's lives
+Caleb Areeveso is a Computer Science student based in London with a passion for software engineering.
+I've enjoyed collaborating with startups on product development and design, turning innovative ideas into reality.
+I'm excited to connect and explore new opportunities to create and grow together!

 ## Tech Stack